Zack and Miri Make a Porno

-Zack and Miri Make a Porno (also known simply as Zack and Miri) is a 2008 American sex comedy film written, directed and edited by Kevin Smith and starring Seth Rogen and Elizabeth Banks.
-It was released on October 31, 2008.
-The film follows the lives of friends Zack and Miri, who are facing financial troubles and decide to make an adult film to solve their problems.
-The film was produced by Scott Mosier and was released by The Weinstein Company.
-It received generally positive reviews from critics.
+Zack and Miri Make a Porno is a 2008 American sex comedy film written, edited, and directed by Kevin Smith.
+It stars Seth Rogen, Elizabeth Banks, Craig Robinson, Jason Mewes, Traci Lords, Jeff Anderson, Katie Morgan, and Ricky Mabe.
+The film follows the lives of friends Zack (Rogen) and Miri (Banks), who are facing financial troubles and decide to make an adult film to solve their problems.

+Zack and Miri Make a Porno had its premiere at the 2008 Toronto International Film Festival on September 7, 2008, and was released in the United States on October 31 by The Weinstein Company.
+The film received generally positive reviews from critics and grossed $42.8 million against a $24 million budget.

 Plot

 Zack Brown and Miri Linky are roommates and have been friends since the first grade.
 Despite Miri's job at the local shopping mall and Zack's at a coffee shop, their utility bills have been unpaid for months.
 Their water is shut off before Thanksgiving, and their high school reunion.

 At the reunion, Miri attempts to seduce her attractive former classmate Bobby Long, while Zack converses with Brandon St. Randy, Bobby's gay porn star boyfriend.
 After the reunion, the apartment's electricity is turned off.
 Inspired by Brandon and a viral video of Miri changing clothes for the reunion, Zack convinces a reluctant Miri they should make a pornographic film to earn money.

 They decide to film a pornographic Star Wars parody, entitled Star Whores.
 Delaney, the film's producer and Zack's co-worker, rents film equipment and a building to use as a studio.
 After the first night of filming, the building is demolished, with all the equipment and costumes inside.
 The man that rented it to them has run off with the money.
 Later at the coffee shop where Zack works, he finds a hidden camera his boss installed, and decides to use it to replace their film equipment.
 Zack retools his film to take place in the coffee shop, revamping the film to one with a coffee shop motif, Swallow My Cockuccino.
 The group shoots the film after hours.

 Despite insisting that they would not let sex with each other affect their friendship, Zack and Miri soon develop romantic feelings for each other.
 When it comes time for Zack and Miri to have sex on camera, they find that instead of the clinical sex enacted by the actors in the other scenes, their interlude is romantic and heartfelt.
 Later the next evening, Zack and Miri are about to discuss their reactions to the scene, when their apartment's electricity and water service return.
 The rest of the actors and crew reveal that they pooled their resources to pay one month of the couple's bills and are throwing them an early wrap party.